-If you have questions about the information contained in this Circular or require assistance in completing your form of proxy, please contact the Corporate Secretary of Polaris, at +1 647-245-7199 or by email at info@Polarisrei.com.
+If you have questions about the information contained in this Circular or require assistance in completing your form of proxy, please contact the Corporation's Corporate Secretary, at +1 647-245-7199 or by email at info@Polarisrei.com.

 How can I contact the transfer agent?